MichaelCurrin/react-quickstart/README.md

 ## Create a fresh project

-This project used skeleton setup generated below as a starting point.
+This project used an auto-generated outline using the Create React App flow.
+Follow instructions below to create your own repo like this one from scratch.

 Install [Node.js](https://gist.github.com/MichaelCurrin/aa1fc56419a355972b96bce23f3bccba).